 In general, California employers do have the right to enforce drug-free policies, which can include a ban on marijuana based on federal laws.
 The Sacramento Bee’s FAQ provides more details on the rights of employees and employers.

-However, HR Morning reports that the Massachusetts Supreme Court found that an employer should accommodate medical marijuana use as long as safety wasn’t an issue and DOT or similar regulations did not apply.
+However, during the case Barbuto v.
+Advantage Sales & Marketing, LLC, the Massachusetts Supreme Court found that an employer should accommodate medical marijuana use as long as safety wasn’t an issue and DOT or similar regulations did not apply.
 While this applies to Massachusetts specifically, and it contradicts prior rulings in other states including California, the decision occurred in 2017 and may indicate changing views on the issue.

-Marijuana legalization and its risk management implications is continuously evolving.
+Marijuana legalization and its risk management implications are continuously evolving.
 We’ll keep you informed as new wrinkles unfold.